Aurelien34/PHC25Turbo/README.md

 # Super Turbo 2000 !!!

-My contribution to the summer game jame "Retro Programmers United for Obscure Systems" dedicated to the Sanyo PHC-25 obscure computer.
+My contribution to the summer game jam "Retro Programmers United for Obscure Systems" dedicated to the Sanyo PHC-25 obscure computer.

 ## Some screen captures